Skip to main content

 Battlecard

-A concise reference document that equips sales teams with competitive intelligence about specific rivals — including positioning, pricing, objections, and win strategies.
+A concise reference document that equips sales teams with competitive intelligence about specific rivals, including positioning, pricing, objections, and win strategies.
 Battlecards are typically 1-2 pages and updated quarterly.
+The format originated in B2B sales-enablement workflows during the 2000s and is now generated automatically by platforms like Crayon and Klue starting at $20,000 per year.

 Benchmarking